-West Jordan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, West Jordan is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, West Jordan is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in West Jordan who work in office and administrative support (17.50%), sales jobs (12.69%), and management occupations (9.87%).

 Also of interest is that West Jordan has more people living here who work in computers and math than 95% of the places in the US.